abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 | :-------------------------: |
 | ![image](https://i.ibb.co/fGdPMdC/image.png) |

-Cheatsheets that meet the criteria of the command you entered would be displayed in a table as shown in the images below.
+cheat sheets that meet the criteria of the command you entered would be displayed in a table as shown in the images below.

 | `/find /s <SUBJECT>` |
 | :-------------------------: |